MoscaDotTo/Winapp2/winapp2ool/modules/entrybuilder/readme.md

 2. Open EntryBuilder from the **Entry Lab** main menu, or invoke `winapp2ool -entrybuilder` from the command line
 3. Run.
 EntryBuilder combines the files, expands the shorthand, and writes the result to `entrybuilder.ini`

-The default source directory and save target are both the current directory.
-The default scaffold catalogs are `webview.ini`, `qtwebengine.ini` and `electron.ini` in the current directory; in normal use, `entrybuilder.ini` and all three catalogs live next to the winapp2ool executable, and the source directory points at `..\..\Assembler\EntryBuilder\`.
+The default source directory, save target, and scaffold directory are all the current directory; in normal use `entrybuilder.ini` lives next to the winapp2ool executable, the source directory points at `..\..\Assembler\EntryBuilder\`, and the scaffold directory at `..\..\Assembler\Scaffolds\`.

 ---